NEW MEXICO JUNIOR COLLEGE

-Your in-class exams are essay based and they may be written in class or submitted through CANVAS depending on the unit.
-The goal of the essay is to learn how to write a short essay, a long essay, and to do a Document Based Question that integrates primary and secondary sources into the answer.
-Your exams are not cumulative, they are on each unit on its own.
+Your essay papers and exams are essays that may be written in class or submitted through CANVAS depending on the unit.
+The goal of the essay is to learn how to write a short essay answer, a longer free-response essay, and to write a Document Based Question (DBQ) essay that integrates primary and secondary sources into the answer.
+Your essay exams are not cumulative, they are on each unit on its own.

 Movie Analysis Papers:

-You are going to watch two movies and write a critical analysis/review of each of them for class.
-I do not want a synopsis of the movie, I want you to pay attention to things like the style, the message, portrayals of stereotypes, and how these elements might reflect or contradict the things we have been studying in class or how it highlights things we may not have looked at.
+You are going to watch several movies and documentaries and write critical analysis/review essays of each of them for class.
+I do not want a synopsis of the movie or summaries.
+I want you to pay attention to things like the style, the message, portrayals of stereotypes, and how these elements might reflect or contradict the things we have been studying in class or how it highlights things we may not have looked at.
 You will be given a handout with questions and topics to cover in the reviews.
-This should not be a taxing exercise, but one in which you will critically review an artistic work and see how it relates to the history of government in this country and how we view that period or event in our contemporary culture.
+These should not be taxing exercises, but one in which you will critically review an artistic work and see how it relates to the history of government in this country and how we view that period or event in our contemporary culture.
 What do these films tell us about our history, our government, and our citizens and how do they inspire us?

 In this course we will read several outside articles and documents related to the chapters as assigned.
 For some, you will be asked to post to a Discussion Board forum or write a reflection paper as part of your weekly work.
 Discussion Boards will require you to post your own thread which needs to be substantive and academic in tone and vocabulary, and to then reply to five other posts written by your classmates.
 You also need to follow the rules of common courtesy and reply to those who post to your thread (what I call housekeeping your thread).
 You should follow the rules of common courtesy and polite conversation, calling others by name and referencing their point before you make your own.
-These exercises are worth 25 points each and will contribute 200 points towards your final grade.
-These take the place of a research paper so the writings need to be academically challenging, reflective, and introspective.
+These exercises are worth 25 points each and will contribute points towards your final grade.
+These posts and submissions need to be academically challenging, reflective, and introspective.
 We will also discuss some of these topics in class to ether get you started on a unit or to wrap up the unit before an exam.

 **NOTE: Point Total for class may be adjusted due to pace of the class needed more time or moving more quickly; this will be communicated to you during the course and the new total and scale posted on Canvas**